Thailand reports Asia's first Zika babies

 - Around 30 Zika positive women are on Thailand's watch list

-Thailand (CNN)Thailand said Friday that two babies had been born with Zika-related microcephaly -- the first time the condition has been reported in Asia.
+Bangkok (CNN)Thailand said Friday that two babies had been born with Zika-related microcephaly -- the first time the condition has been reported in Asia.

 Prasert Thongcharoen, adviser to the Thailand Disease Control Department, said two of four babies the department had tested had been found to have microcephaly.